GamesCreed

 Before we dive headfirst into the Nocturnal’s oh-so-lovely gameplay, there is one thing we need to mention first.
 Now, when you start your journey, you will most likely find your first note.
 Notes play a very important part in trying to figure things out because, unlike other games similar to it, Nocturnal doesn’t exactly tell you its story.
 You need to seek it out.

 Now onto the action, the part you’ve probably been waiting for.
 Nocturnal is a somewhat linear game.
 You go from one point to another, hacking and slashing enemies along the way.
 Now, this isn’t a bad thing, as this is something you will notice with most games of the genre.
-This does, however, mean that you can’t really backtrack, and if you miss something, then you’ll need to remember to get it next time, or die and respawn at a checkpoint.
+This does, however, mean that you can’t backtrack, and if you miss something, then you’ll need to remember to get it next time, or die and respawn at a checkpoint.

 Nocturnal, PC, Review, Gameplay, Screenshots, GamesCreed

-A soldier that seems to know you
+A soldier who seems to know you

-Checkpoints are also a great example of one of the game’s most prominent themes; Fire.
-Fire is everything in Nocturnal, fire is your safety, fire is your checkpoints, fire is your guidance and fire is your strength.
+Checkpoints are also a great example of one of the game’s most prominent themes: Fire.
+Fire is everything in Nocturnal; fire is your safety, fire is your checkpoints, fire is your guidance, and fire is your strength.
 Fire is also the only thing that can harm the Mist and all the creatures that lurk within it.
 Fire doesn’t burn forever, and you will be able to extend the duration of your flame by lighting touches and activating switches.

 Mist creatures are the only enemy you will encounter, other than soldiers.
 Now, as stated earlier, Nocturnal doesn’t tell you anything about it or your character’s backstory.
 When you first encounter these soldiers, they label you a traitor or call you a deserter.
 Pair this with the fact that many of their bodies have also become a part of the scenery, impaled on trees and slumped against walls, and you soon find yourself trying to figure out why.

 Mist creatures and soldiers don’t provide you with that much of a challenge.
-If you’re careless, they’ll definitely chip away at your health, but a bit of strategy and well-timed dodges are all you really need to handle most encounters.
+If you’re careless, they’ll chip away at your health, but a bit of strategy and well-timed dodges are all you need to handle most encounters.
 However, the same cannot be said about Nocturnal’s bosses, and these encounters require you to be extremely careful with what you are doing.
 Bosses do have attack patterns that you can follow, but unlike most games, these bosses come in multiple phases, each with new health and an all-new pattern for you to learn, fun!

 Nocturnal, PC, Review, Gameplay, Screenshots, GamesCreed